U.S. ‘wasted’ months before preparing for virus pandemic

 Trump, who pledged on March 27 that his administration would ensure that 100,000 additional ventilators would be made available “within 100 days,” said on Thursday that he’ll use the Defense Production Act to order Respironics and other ventilator makers to step up production.

 It’s not clear that Trump’s order would translate into the 100,000 new ventilators he promised.
-In a House Oversight and Reform Committee briefing last week, top Federal Emergency Management Agency officials hedged, saying a 100,000 ventilators would be available by late June “at the earliest.”
+In a House Oversight and Reform Committee briefing last week, top Federal Emergency Management Agency officials hedged, saying 100,000 ventilators would be available by late June “at the earliest.”

 Cuomo predicted on Friday that New York would run out within days.
 With coronavirus deaths in his state surging, the governor vowed to use his authority to seize ventilators, masks and protective gear from private hospitals that aren’t utilizing them.